codeconscious/ccvtac/README.md

 Once your settings are ready, run the application with `dotnet run`.
 Optionally, pass `-h` or `--help` for instructions (e.g., `dotnet run -- --help`).

 When the application is running, simply enter at least one YouTube media URL (video, playlist, or channel) at the prompt and press the Enter key.
-Separate multiple URLs by spaces.
+You can optionally omit spaces between the URLs.

 Enter `quit` or `q` to quit.